Jachtabahn/sublime-selections/git.md

 For each commit that you want to edit, replace `pick` with `edit`.

 Then save and close this file.
-In `nano` you can do this by pressing
+In `nano` you can do so by pressing
 1. `ctrl+o`
 1. `enter`
 1. `ctrl+x`